 LinkedIn prospecting is the process of finding and connecting with potential customers on LinkedIn to generate leads and grow your business.
-It is crucial because LinkedIn is a professional network with over 900 million LinkedIn users, making it one of the best ways to find potential leads for B2B sales.

 To successfully prospect on LinkedIn, follow these steps: